 b) Work descriptions and credits (75 words max) must be embedded in the info field of the online video, if possible, or submitted as an electronic document with other application materials.
 (In your Personal Statement, indicate clearly how you have supplied this credits info.)
 Samples should be what best represents the applicant’s choreographic practice and should ideally include at least one full-length work.”

 c) Work samples should be what best represents the applicant’s choreographic practice and should ideally include at least one full-length work.
 Highlight reels or highly edited videos that inaccurately represent the work are discouraged.

-Applicants are required to file an “official” application electronically to the Graduate Division.
-Completed applications that are received by December 6 are considered first for priority funding, but all applications received on or by January 5 will be reviewed.
+Applicants are required to file an official application electronically to the Graduate Division.
+All completed applications that are received by January 5th will be considered for priority funding.

 University of California, Riverside offers support in the form of Fellowships and Teaching Assistantships for the most highly qualified applicants.
 Financial aid for graduate study at UC Riverside is competitive, and is based on needs as well as merit.
 Students are encouraged to find alternative sources of financial support from grants and fellowships, from foundations, and in their respective countries.
 To be competitive for fellowships, application before January 5 for entrance for the following Fall Quarter is expected.
 Applications received after January 5 will be considered up to February 15.